pantheon-systems/documentation/source/_docs/migrate-wordpress.md

 The following scenarios are exceptions to the recommended process and require [manually migrating](/docs/manual-import) the site:

-- Your site requires a custom upstream.
+- Your site requires a custom upstream
-- You would like to preserve the site's existing Git history.
+- You want to preserve the site's existing Git history
 - [WordPress Site Networks](/docs/migrate-wordpress-site-networks)
-- You can't install a plugin on your existing site (e.g. WordPress.com).
+- You can't install a plugin on your existing site (e.g. WordPress.com)

 ## Migrate Your Site to Pantheon